Sri Lankan date and lime chutney.

 I’ve been known to finish a bottle of this date and lime chutney within a few days.

-Dates, Sri Lankan preserved limes(lunu dehi) and raisins make up most of the flavors in this chutney.
+Dates, Sri Lankan preserved limes(lunu dehi) and raisins make up most of the flavours in this chutney.

-Once the chutney is done, you’ll notice the rich, dark, ruby red color which is a combination of all the ingredients coming together to make one of the most delicious sweet and spicy(with a bit of sourness from the limes)chutney you’ll ever taste.
+Once the chutney is done, you’ll notice the rich, dark, ruby red colour which is a combination of all the ingredients coming together to make one of the most delicious sweet and spicy(with a bit of sourness from the limes) chutneys you’ll ever taste.

 The perfect homemade gift for any festive occasion.